 \subsection{Line figures: both ancient and modern representation for constellations}

 The line-figure representation is new in many cultures, but native in others.
-We summarise the timeline (also in Figure~\ref{fig:timeline_line_figures}) and the sources for line figures, emphasising any limitations in their collection.
+We summarise the timeline (also in Fig~\ref{fig:timeline_line_figures}) and the sources for line figures, emphasising any limitations in their collection.

-\paragraph{From ancient pictographs or text to recent line-figure interpretations} The ancient {\bf Babylonian} and {\bf Egyptian} skies are based on pictographs without stars clearly identified and overlayed, so the line-figure identification is tenuous in both cases.
-The results of the identification differ among researchers (for both the Babylonian~\cite{rogers1998origins1,hoffmann2018drawing} and the Egyptian sky~\cite{lull2009constellations}).
+\paragraph{From ancient pictographs or text to recent line-figure interpretations} The ancient skies in {\bf Babylonia} and {\bf Egypt} are based on pictographs, without clearly identifying the stars, so the line-figure identification is tenuous.
+The reconstruction differs among researchers (for both Babylonia~\cite{rogers1998origins1,hoffmann2018drawing} and Egypt~\cite{lull2009constellations}).
 We use the most recent and extensive identifications~\cite{hoffmann2017hipparchs,hoffmann2017history,hoffmann2018drawing,lull2009constellations}.
-Of pictographic Greek origin, the IAU constellations never had standard line figures, despite many early variants and current wide use.

 The line-figure identification is tenuous also for the {\bf Inca}, {\bf Maya}, and {\bf Tupi} skies, for which the early 15th- and 17th-century sources do not identify stars and rarely draw line figures: the Inca source draws the Stove constellation (equivalent to IAU Crux) with lines, but the rest are from recent identification research.

-A slightly easier case, the {\bf Al-Sufi} source~\cite{Al_Sufi_Book} draws pictograms and lists the stars with their astronomical data (latitude, longitude, magnitude) and text ordering and placing each star in the pictogram ($\alpha$ UMi is ``the star at the end of the tail''~\cite{toomer1984ptolemy}).
-The Al-Sufi line figures link the stars based on this text~\cite{Stellarium}.
-The {\bf Norse} constellation Aurvandil's Toe is mentioned in the Eddas (in verse instead of a pictograph), and its identification with IAU Corona Borealis is likely, but not certain~\cite{Stellarium}.
-The remaining five Norse constellations~\cite{kaalund1908alfraedhi,Stellarium} use bright stars and simple line figures.
-The {\bf Indian}~\cite{basham1954wonder} and {\bf Arabic}~\cite{kunitzsch2013lunar} moon stations consisted of a few well-identified stars, without lining; the dataset draws very basic lines to link these stars (in most cases a chain).
+Also of ancient pictographic origin, the sources of IAU constellations do identify most stars, but never had standard line figures.
+There are instead many early and current variants based on the \textit{Almagest}~\cite{toomer1984ptolemy}), such as {\bf Al-Sufi}: the \textit{Book of Fixed Stars}~\cite{Al_Sufi_Book}, like \textit{Almagest}, draws pictograms and places the stars with their astronomical data (latitude, longitude, magnitude) in the pictogram ($\alpha$ UMi is ``the star at the end of the tail''~\cite{toomer1984ptolemy}).

+The {\bf Norse} constellation Aurvandil's Toe is mentioned in the Eddas (only in verse), and its identification with IAU Corona Borealis is likely, but not certain~\cite{Stellarium}.
+The remaining Norse constellations use simple line figures~\cite{kaalund1908alfraedhi,Stellarium}.
+The {\bf Indian}~\cite{basham1954wonder} and {\bf Arabic}~\cite{kunitzsch2013lunar} moon stations consisted of well-identified stars, without lines; the dataset draws very basic lines to link these stars (in most cases a chain).